blazerbeam/v0-forest-hills-pto-website/MAINTENANCE.md

 - To update the link: in v0, say "On the homepage, in the 'Help shape next year' section, change the survey link to [new URL]."
 - To hide it entirely: in v0, say "On the homepage, remove the 'Help shape next year' survey callout section."
 - To show survey results instead: we'll figure this out when the time comes — likely a link to a results summary page.

+- ### Set up sponsors@fhpto.org email forwarding
+The sponsors page references sponsors@fhpto.org as the contact email.
+This email needs to be set up via Porkbun's free email forwarding feature (Domain Management → fhpto.org → Email Forwarding).
+Forward sponsors@fhpto.org to whoever handles sponsorship outreach for the PTO.
+The same approach works for any other domain email (pto@fhpto.org, etc).

+## Project log

+- **May 15, 2026** — Site shared with PTO board as working prototype for feedback.
+Beta tag added to header.